sonda-red/blog/content/posts/04-intel-homelab-2.md

 On the **GPU node only** I enabled Intel’s oneAPI repo and installed the base bits so containers would see Level Zero and friends.
 The operator doesn’t install drivers; hosts must be ready beforehand.

 > Disclaimer: No automation here yet.
-I did this manually, but it’s a one‑time setup.
-I’ll automate it later.

 repo file + packages: